 The best thing about drawing is that it can be learned through... drawing.
-In this tutorial I will show you how to draw a realistic lion without too much theory or explanations—just a step-by-step process that will teach you a few useful things about drawing animals from scratch.
+In this tutorial, I'll show you how to draw a realistic lion step by step without too much theory or explanations—just a guide that will teach you a few useful things about drawing animals from scratch.
 You can also use this technique to draw other big cats!

-Before we start, let's take a look at some lions to understand what we're going for:
+Before we start this roaring lion drawing, let's take a look at some lions to understand what we're going for:

 1. How to Draw a Lion's Body

 To start learning how to draw a lion roaring, we'll begin with the body.
 Draw a horizontal teardrop shape.
 This will be the chest and belly of our lion.

 The chest ends with the shoulders in the front.

 Now add the back to finish the main body.